Turn off modem on Qualcomm

 Samsung-RIL won't help you with this, except if you want to write a RIL from scratch and use it as a reference.
 It's specifically for modems that use Samsung's IPC protocol.
 Qualcomm modems have their own protocols.
 I started working on support for the modem on the Galaxy S3 4G (i9305): QMI-RIL.
 It's a Qualcomm modem, but one that is connected over an USB-like connection.
 If the modem on your device uses shared memory, things are probably quite different.
 The enabled kernel drivers for the modem will give you hints.

-RE: Turn off modem on Qualcomm - Added by Gu W 5 months ago
+RE: Turn off modem on Qualcomm - Added by Gu W about 5 years ago

 Thanks for your reply!